 How long does it take to get a pre-approval letter?

-“That depends on how strong of a buyer you are,” Bogan says.
+“That depends on how strong of a homebuyer you are,” Bogan says.
 “For someone who produces the information that is requested and doesn’t have a lot of moving parts, it can be done in less than an hour.”

 “At this point, you have started a relationship.
 You are turning over a substantial amount of private information.
 The decision usually has been made in your mind to use this person for the loan,” Bogan says.